HugoMatilla/hugomatilla.com/src/content/web/projects/hugomatilla.com.md

 ## STYLE
-About the style I was very hyped with the **Cyberpunk 2077** game, I have always been a fan of science fiction, futurism, and cyberpunk aesthetics.
-I loved the [cyberpunk web site](cyberpunk.net) so I get inspiration from it.
+I was very hyped with the **Cyberpunk 2077** game, I have always been a fan of science fiction, futurism, and cyberpunk aesthetics.
+I love the [cyberpunk web site](cyberpunk.net) so I get inspiration from it.

 ![cyberpunk](../imgs/cyberpunk.webp)